Amazon Fire Tablet — How to Mirror to Your TV

 Using the Second Screen or Cast Experience

-Whether you own an older tablet or one of Amazon’s new models for 2017, you’ll be happy to know that streaming your favorite Amazon videos to your Fire TV or Fire Stick are easy to do.
+Whether you own an older tablet or one of Amazon’s newer models, you’ll be happy to know that streaming your favorite Amazon videos to your Fire TV or Fire Stick are easy to do.
 You’ll want to grab your Fire tablet, make sure your Fire TV device is on and active, and unlike a Chromecast, ensure that both devices are connected to the same Amazon account.
 If both of your devices are not connected to the same Amazon account, you will not be able to make this work.

 As we mentioned above, some apps—including the Netflix app and the YouTube app available in the sideloaded Google Play Store—have the ability to stream not just to the Fire TV, but to any device with their apps installed.
 This is done using the identical settings we’ve seen from Chromecast-capable applications.
 Load the application and select the Cast icon in the top-right corner of your display.
 A menu to select your streaming device will appear in the corner of the app, and you can use your device to select a specific playback device, like a smart TV or a Roku player.
 This is on an app-by-app basis, and depends entirely on who developed the app you’re using.